divipp/pandoc-haskell/pandocHaskell.md

 ### Organization of Haskell source code

 Haskell module:
-:   text file with extension `.hs` (or `.lhs`)
+:   Group of Haskell definitions which are stored in a text file like `Example.hs`

 Haskell library:
 :   Haskell modules in hierarchical file structure

 Haskell program (or executable):
-:   Haskell modules with a dedicated top-level Haskell module
+:   Haskell modules with a main module

 Haskell package:
 :   Haskell library and/or a set of Haskell executables